francis-pouatcha/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to francis blog
 ---

+This is a sample blog page writen by francis.